kv-wang/OLion/README.md

 ### Implicit Bias: Spectral and ℓ∞ Norms

-OLion induces both small spectral norm and small ℓ∞ norm during training, while AdamW and Lion favor mainly one or the other.
-Below: evolution of spectral norm and ℓ∞ norm for representative weight matrices in GPT-2 small pretraining.
+A simple experiment confirms the intended bias intersection: we find that OLion maintains both a small spectral norm and a small ℓ∞ norm during training, whereas other optimizers favor only one of the two.
+Below we show the evolution of spectral norm and ℓ∞ norm for representative weight matrices in GPT-2 small pretraining.

 | Spectral norm (768×768) | Spectral norm (3072×768) |
 |-------------------------|--------------------------|